 Contact SUDPS at 650-723-9633 (M-F, 8 a.m. to 5 p.m.) or community-outreach@lists.stanford.edu to request an appointment or additional information about our programs.
-Please note that due to COVID-19, some programs may be offered as virtual engagements or may be suspended until campus policy allows for the resumption of certain activities.

 In all programs, students and employees are encouraged to share in the responsibility for their individual safety and security as well as the safety and security of others.